f3d-app/f3d/doc/user/11-FINAL_SHADER.md

 F3D executes it as the last shader in the rendering pipeline.

 Pass the shader code directly as a single code line.
-Alternatively, pass the content of a shader file using the following command:
+On Linux with bash, you can pass the content of a shader file using the following command:

 ```bash
 f3d model.obj --final-shader "$(cat final.glsl)"
 ```

-The command above works on Linux and bash.
-Adapt it depending on the operating system and the shell/terminal used.
+For other operating systems and shells, adapt the command.

 ## Requirements